-- Persistent motor hyperactivity: You may feel restless, be unable
+- Persistent motor hyperactivity: A person may feel restless, be unable

-to relax or settle down, or be discontent while active.
+to relax or settle down, or be discontent unless active.

-- Attention difficulties: You may have trouble keeping your mind
+- Attention difficulties: Someone may have trouble keeping his or

 on a conversation.
-You may be constantly aware of other things going
+He may be constantly aware of other things going

-on around you even when you try to filter them out.
-You may have
+on around him even when he tries to filter them out.
+She may have

-difficulty reading, finishing a task, or with focus or you may experience
+difficulty reading, finishing a task, or with focus or she may experience

 mood to depression or excitement, and these shifts can be either